 Home Insurance Excess is the amount of money you are responsible to pay for in the event of a claim.
 For example, if your excess is €300 and you have a claim of €10,000, you will receive €9,700 from your home insurance provider.
 The standard excess figure that you pay may change depending on which insurance provider you are with.

 Consequential loss refers to any further loss that may occur as a result of loss or damage to your home.

 Your home insurance schedule is part of your contract with your insurance company and includes details about the premises, the amount of cover, the period of insurance and any additional information relating to your policy.

 This can change depending on your policy.
 However, it usually refers to a home that is built of brick, stone or concrete, and roofed with slates, tiles, concrete or metal, except that up to 20% of the total roof area may be felt or a similar permanent deck.

 This refers to a home that has not been lived in for 30 consecutive days.

 No Claims Bonus

-This refers to the amount of years you have held an insurance policy without making a claim.
-You receive a reduction in the cost of your premium based on the number of years you have been claim free.
+This refers to the years you have held an insurance policy without making a claim.
+You receive a reduction in the cost of your premium based on the number of years you have been claiming free.
 If you are considering a home insurance policy with KennCo, you can get a 30% discount on your policy if you have three or more years of no claims.

-Ground Heave refers to the upwards expansion of the ground which causes damage to the buildings or its foundations.
+Ground Heave refers to the upwards expansion of the ground, which causes damage to the buildings or their foundations.

-An occupant is a person that you have given permission to stay in your home overnight.
+An occupant is a person whom you have permitted to stay in your home overnight.